Skip to main content

 "No. I will sleep."
 He turned his back to her as she turned off the light and walked away.

-Aniruddha woke up in the wee hours of the morning when the birds started singing but the sky was still dark.
+Aniruddha woke up in the wee hours of the morning when the birds started singing, but the sky was still dark.
 He frowned as he found her missing from his side.
 He looked up at the table.
 The table lamp was still turned on.
 Bondita had fallen asleep on the chair.
 He got up from bed, shook his head and tiptoed to her.
-Hesitatingly he put his palm over her head.
+Hesitatingly, he put his palm over her head.
 She stirred.
 His eyes fell on the copy beside her.
 He opened it.
-Not only had she completed the homework she had gone ahead and studied the next chapter all by herself.
+Not only had she completed the homework, but she had also gone ahead and studied the next chapter all by herself.
 A smile curved his lips.
 He watched her sleeping figure with a sense of guilt.
 He might have overreacted.
 Surely, everyone knew how tedious Thakuma could be.
 Bondita was balancing it all.
 He patted her gently as she jolted awake.

 "I was...I…"